City Lit Theatre Company

 How will I be taught, and will there be any work outside the class?

 You will learn through practical work.
-Your director may utilise a range of rehearsal techniques that may include initial trust exercises, improvisation, text analysis, character exercises and devising.
-Work beyond the sessions will be necessary in terms of line-learning and script analysis.
-You will need to be free to rehearse and perform during Production Week (dates above).
+Your director may utilise a range of rehearsal techniques that may include initial trust exercises, improvisation, text analysis, character exercises.
+Work beyond the sessions will be necessary in terms of line-learning and script analysis; you will need to know your lines by the official 'off book' deadline.
+You will need to be free to rehearse and perform during production week (please see dates above).

 Are there any other costs?
 Is there anything I need to bring?